Welcome to my site. I am a Professor of Economics at Georgia State University.

 and to energy and air pollution.
 One common theme in my work is the interaction among local environmental quality, local real estate markets,

-I use tools from these models to understand people's values for the natural environment and other public goods.
+I use these relationships to understand people's values for the natural environment and other public goods.

 For example, whenever people pay more for a house because it is in a cleaner, safer community with good schools,